ssbc/dev.scuttlebutt.nz/docs/rust/sunrise-choir.md

 If you are not familiar with the [Rust programming language](https://www.rust-lang.org/), please visit the [Getting started](https://www.rust-lang.org/learn/get-started) page to learn more.
 The [Rust programming language book](https://doc.rust-lang.org/book/) and [Rust By Example](https://doc.rust-lang.org/stable/rust-by-example/) are both excellent learning guides.

+A playground repository exists as a partner reference to this document: [Sunrise SSB Playground](https://github.com/mycognosist/sunrise-ssb-playground).
+The repo contains examples which can be run using the Rust compiler, and which demonstrate the features documented here.

 ## SSB-Keyfile

 [SSB-Keyfile](https://github.com/sunrise-choir/ssb-keyfile) provides basic utilities to create and read keyfiles that are compatible with the JS SSB implementation.
 This module reexports the [`Keypair` struct](https://docs.rs/ssb-crypto/0.2.2/ssb_crypto/struct.Keypair.html) and related methods from the [ssb-crypto](https://docs.rs/ssb-crypto/0.2.2/ssb_crypto/index.html) module.
 As with most of the Sunrise Choir Rust SSB modules, SSB-Keyfile can either be imported into another project as a library or compiled into a standalone binary which takes parameters as arguments.